1. Why do I need to know about categories of business?

 The particular items of general business to be considered at these times are determined between the various non-government senators and a motion to provide for their consideration is moved by the Manager of Government Business.
 If this did not occur, the Senate would consider general business during this time in the order in which it is listed on the Notice Paper.

-Time is also made available during general business time on Thursday afternoons (commencing no later than 6 pm) for the consideration of the government documents listed on the Notice Paper (see Brief Guide No. 11—Opportunities for debating documents and reports).
+Time is also made available during general business time on Thursday afternoons (commencing no later than 6 pm) for the consideration of the documents listed on the Notice Paper (see Brief Guide No. 11—Opportunities for debating documents and reports).

 Because general business has a lower priority than the other categories of business it is, in a practical sense, never called on in the ordinary course of business, except during the periods set aside on Thursdays.
 Consequently, the majority of general business items considered by the Senate are brought forward using special procedures, notably the discovery of formal business (Brief Guide No. 8—Notices of motion) and the moving of motions by leave or pursuant to a suspension of standing orders (see Brief Guide No. 5—Suspension of Standing Orders).